apache/beam/website/www/site/content/en/blog/beam-2.61.0.md

 * Added support for processing events which use a global sequence to "ordered" extension (Java) [#32540](https://github.com/apache/beam/pull/32540)
 * Add new meta-transform FlattenWith and Tee that allow one to introduce branching without breaking the linear/chaining style of pipeline construction.
+* Use Prism as a fallback to the Python Portable runner when running a pipeline with the Python Direct runner [#32876](https://github.com/apache/beam/pull/32876)

 ## Deprecations